arundhutiacad/Gender_Classification/README.md

 # Gender_Classification
-This project aims to demonstrate image classification using CNNs and showcases techniques such as early stopping, dropout layers, and different activation functions.
+This project aims to demonstrate image classification using MLP and showcases techniques such as early stopping, dropout layers, and different activation functions.